Trying to find the best possible angle, approach and distance to sink that ball without even having to use your putter?

 That’s the dream, but the best golf rangefinder can help to make it a reality.

-Many people think that golf is just about clubs, bags, and balls—there’s way more that goes into it than that.
+Many people think that golf is just about clubs, bags, shoes, gloves and balls—there’s way more that goes into it than that.

 There’s golf gadgets to help with your aim, your swing, and rangefinders to help you determine the distance between your ball and the hole.

 It’s no simple piece of gear, but we’ve found the top five that are simple to operate, have a long lifespan, and quite simply just work within an extremely miniscule margin of error.

 To improve your game and sink the ball more often, it’s time to ante up with a golf rangefinder.

 Best Golf Rangefinder Reviews & Recommendations For 2019